 GDPR: Data protection is more important than ever

-When you operate a WooCommerce shop, you process personal data every day including, for example, customer addresses, account data, and credit card numbers.
-You need to take security and data protection seriously, especially against the background of the General Data Protection Regulation (GDPR).
-In our free, 30-page GDPR E-Book you'll find out what measures you need to take to make your WordPress website legally compliant.
+If you operate a WooCommerce shop, you process personal data such as address, account data and credit card numbers of your customers on a daily basis.
+Especially against the background of the General Data Protection Regulation (GDPR ), you should take the topics of security and data protection seriously.
+In our free, 30-page GDPR e-book, you can find out which measures you need to implement to make your WordPress website legally secure.

 A WooCommerce shop places extra demands on its hosting because of the many functions and dynamic processes involved in running a shop.
 To save yourself valuable time, money, and nerves, you should choose a host that is familiar with these special requirements, guarantees the performance and security you need, and offers first-class WordPress support.